 - Kentucky corporations are subject to both corporate income tax and the aforementioned LLET.

-- Over 20% of small business owners say their sales levels during the Christmas season in 2020 were less than half of what they were before the Covid-19 pandemic.
+- Over 20% of small business owners say their sales levels during the Christmas season in 2020 were less than half of what they were before the COVID-19 pandemic.

-- The top five industries with the largest number of small businesses are:
+- Five industries have the largest number of small businesses:

-- Construction (46,246).
+- Construction (46,246)

-- Retail Trade (37,861).
+- Retail trade (37,861)